EiriasValar/FF4FE-Tracker/README.md

 - Connect defeating D.Mist with the D.Mist boss hunt objective.

 # TOMAYBEDOs
-- Pull some types out of Location.elm, it's getting overloaded.
-Though they're all pretty interdependent.
-Don't want a bunch of 20-line modules per type;
-  also don't want a meaningless Types.elm.
-Not seeing any obvious delineations.
-  Tried moving Locations and its methods into their own module, but that winds up doubling the surface area of Location.
 - Keyboard navigation?
 - Remove elm-bootstrap
 - Switch to compiled CSS